splunk/public-o11y-docs/gdi/monitors-monitoring/cadvisor.rst

 directly access cAdvisor metrics due to the cluster provider's design choices to enhance security and control.
 For example, in Amazon EKS, the ``kubeletstats`` receiver cannot directly collect cAdvisor metrics.
-Instead, these metrics are exposed through the Kubernetes proxy metric server and require a specific configuration to collect them.
-Thus, you are recommended to use the :ref:`Prometheus receiver <prometheus_receiver>` to scrape metrics from the proxy metric server.
 This constraint is specific to managed environments and is not a restriction of the Splunk Distribution of OpenTelemetry Collector.

+You can, however, indirectly collect cAdvisor metrics exposed through the Kubernetes proxy metric server using a receiver with the required configuration.
+We recommend using the :ref:`Prometheus receiver <prometheus_receiver>` to scrape metrics from the proxy metric server.

 cAdvisor with Docker